 - 1. Plan description The following description provides general information regarding the United States Steel Corporation Savings Fund Plan for Salaried Employees (the Plan), a defined contribution plan which covers substantially all domestic non-union salaried employees of United States Steel Corporation (the Company or the Plan Sponsor) and designated Employing Companies.
 Eligibility begins in the month following the month of hire.
-The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).
+The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).
 Participants should refer to the Summary Plan Description and the Plan Text for a complete description of the Plan.
 These documents are available from the United States Steel and Carnegie Pension Fund (the Plan Administrator). - a.
 Contributions The Plan receives (1) Participant contributions (a) as pre-tax, after-tax and/or Roth 401(k) savings, and/or (b) rollover contributions, and (2) Employer contributions, as matching contributions and/or non-contributory defined contribution Retirement Account contributions.
 Each component of contributions is described in further detail below.
 Eligible employees may save from 1 percent to 16 percent of base salary (35 percent if annual base salary in the immediately preceding year is equal to or less than the threshold amount for determining highly compensated employees for the year preceding the year in which savings occur) in half percent increments on a pre-tax basis, an after-tax basis, as after-tax Roth 401(k) savings or a combination thereof.
 Other qualified plan limits include:

-2019 2018 Dollar Limit on IRC Sec.
-401(k) pre-tax contributions \$ 19,000 \$ 18,500 Dollar Limit on IRC Sec.
-414(v) catch-up contributions \$ 6,000 \$ 6,000 Maximum covered compensation [IRC 401(a)(17)] \$ 280,000 \$ 275,000 Highly Compensated Employee Definition \$ 125,000 \$ 120,000
+2020 2019 Dollar Limit on IRC Sec.
+401(k) pre-tax contributions \$ 19,500 \$ 19,000 Dollar Limit on IRC Sec.
+414(v) catch-up contributions \$ 6,500 \$ 6,000 Maximum covered compensation [IRC 401(a)(17)] \$ 285,000 \$ 280,000 Highly Compensated Employee Definition \$ 130,000 \$ 125,000

-The Plan has an auto-enrollment feature where eligible employees are automatically enrolled in the Plan at a pre-tax contribution percentage of 3 percent per pay period, unless they make an affirmative election not to contribute to the Plan or to contribute a different percentage.
+The Plan has an auto-enrollment feature where eligible employees are automatically enrolled in the Plan at a pre-tax contribution percentage of 3 percent per pay period, unless they select a different pre-tax contribution percentage amount or make an affirmative election not to contribute to the Plan or to contribute a different percentage.
 Additionally, the Plan has an auto-escalation feature where the initial 3 percent pre-tax contribution percentage will automatically increase by 1 percent on the enrollment anniversary date each year until the contribution percentage reaches 6 percent.
 Participants may, at any time, change their contribution percentage or suspend any future deductions from their pay.
 The auto-escalation feature is available to all participants, even if they were not automatically enrolled.
 The annual increase feature applies to Roth 401(k) savings where a participant has a Roth 401(k) savings election, but not a pre-tax savings election.